jwei302/robot-learning-algos/lab2/README.md

 - The robot will replay actions predicted by the BC model
 - Observe smoothness, accuracy, and timing relative to the original demonstration

-### What to record
+### What to Record and Report
-1. Observe robot execution:
 * Are the movements smooth?
 * Do actions closely follow the demonstration?
 * Are there any large deviations, jerks, or unexpected behavior?
-2. Check model generalization
-* Start the robot from slightly different initial poses
-* Observe whether the BC model still produces reasonable behavior
+* Start the robot from slightly different initial poses.
+Observe whether the BC model still produces reasonable behavior

-### What to Record and Report

 * Training hyperparameters: epochs, batch_size, lr
-* Final training and test loss
+* Loss over time.
+Final training and test loss
 * Visualization of visited EEF states
 * Video of the robot performing the BC-inferred trajectory
 * Record a video of success and failures, and caption it explaining when success and failures occur